mandy-shen/React-Nodejs/final/README.md

 * Web Browser (eg. Chrome)

 ## How To Run App on Production
 1. Open a terminal.
-Type `npm install` to install all required libraries.
+Type `npm install` under this `./final` folder to install all required libraries.
 4. Type `npm run build` to generate frontend codes as static codes.
 5. Type `PORT=80 npm start` to run entire app (backend server + static frontend).